revou-fsse-1/w7-developer-survey-cli-anggr/README.md

 1. Clone the repository to your local machine.
 1. Run `npm install` in the project directory to install the necessary dependencies.
-1. Run `npm start` to run all database migrations.
+1. Run `npm start` to start the survey.

 ### Important Scripts